 In order to get paid, you need to invoice your hours to Leapforce.
 One agent states that you can’t bill the actual time it took to do the research.
 You only get paid the time the company has estimated it should take to do the task.

-$13/hour seems like a lot but you still need to pay income tax and take the costs for running your internet and computer into account.
+$13/hour seems like a lot but you still need to pay income tax and take the costs of running your internet and computer into account.

 You won’t get reimbursed for business expenses like costs for internet, the computer or the power bill.